Our Rural "Village"

 In Rappahannock County there is a special way of life.
 By providing neighbor-to-neighbor assistance that helps us sustain our independent lifestyle Rapp at Home helps us continue to enjoy this unique place we call home.

-Members of Rapp at Home receive benefits that help them to stay socially connected and to live with confidence in their homes.
+Rapp at Home provides services that help seniors to stay socially connected and to live with confidence in their homes.
 The services and activities we offer can range from opportunities for staying involved with friends and neighbors, to receiving help with transportation, to assisting with tasks around the house or yard, to picking up groceries and prescriptions.

-Rapp at Home attracts volunteers, including both members and non-members. who have the time and inclination to help those in need.
-There is no requirement for members to volunteer, but many members do enjoy the opportunity to help friends and neighbors - and then feel at ease asking for help when they're the ones who need it.
+Rapp at Home attracts volunteers, including people registered on our web site and others in the community who have the time and inclination to help those in need.
+There is no requirement for our registered Rapp at Home friends to volunteer, but many web site friends do enjoy the opportunity to help neighbors - and then feel at ease asking for help when they're the ones who need it.

-As a member-driven organization, we encourage all members to be involved as they are able.
-We also welcome non-member volunteers who wish to help seniors in their community.
+As a volunteer-driven organization, we encourage all friends to be involved as they are able.
+We also welcome anyone who wishes to help seniors in their community.